General Curricular Policies

 A student may not enroll in two courses whose meeting times overlap, except with the written permission of the instructors of both courses and the approval of the office of the college dean (s) (for undergraduate students) or of the graduate dean (for graduate-level students).

 Courses carrying graduate credit with titles including "Practicum," "Seminar," "Topics," or "Workshop" may carry a shortened title along with a subtitle for inclusion in advertising and on transcripts.
 For example, a course titled "Seminar in Anthropology" might be offered as "Seminar: Cultural Anthropology."

-Prior to offering or advertising such a course with subtitles, timely notice of the proposed offering (at least four weeks prior to the deadline for appearing the Schedule of Classes or in other advertising) will be given to departments encompassing areas with which it might conflict (i.e., duplicate or unduly overlap).
+Prior to offering or advertising such a course with subtitles, timely notice of the proposed offering (at least four weeks prior to the deadline for appearing the online course finder or in other advertising) will be given to departments encompassing areas with which it might conflict (i.e., duplicate or unduly overlap).
 If there is potential conflict, with disagreement between departments of a single college on whether such an offering constitutes undesirable duplication of overlap, then the office of the college dean shall determined whether the course will be offered as proposed.
 If there is potential conflict, with disagreement between colleges, then the office of the Dean of the Graduate School will make this determination.

 This provision is for course topics to be offered on an experimental or infrequent basis.
 If a topic is to be offered at least once every four years, it should be submitted for approval as a new course through the curricular process described in Section III, Item 4 (Curricular Approval Procedures).

 Grading materials, including but not necessarily limited to, exams and assignments not returned to students,syllabi with grading policy, and grade books or spreadsheets, should be retained for a period of not less than 13 months from completion of the course, and must be accessible to the department chair or other appropriate person.